-Looking at cutting edge interior design and exploring architectural house styles.
+Here lies my blog, dedicated to looking at cutting-edge interior design and exploring architectural house styles.
 We're also bringing favorite stories back to life, ranting, raving, and publishing content that otherwise wouldn't have a home.
 Here on the front page you'll find links to recently published pieces and everything else.
+Please enjoy.

 A few years ago, DC Magazine assigned a story to me about three up and comers in the Washington design scene.
 One of them was a builder/developer named Mark Turner who was working on a net zero energy house in Capitol Hill - which is pretty much unheard of.
 Flash forward to 2013 and Mark now wants to completely change how we design and build houses.
 So actually nothing has changed.
 Here's a look at his One Nest House.